bernardoleite/question-generation-control/README.md

     done
     ```

-2. In the end, predictions will be available at `predictions/checkpoint-name`.
-The folder contains model predictions (`predictions.json`), and parameters (`params.json`).
+2. In the end, model checkpoints will be available at `checkpoints/checkpoint-name`.

 ### Training: Example for question **explicitness/answertype** control
 1. Go to `src/model`.
 The file `train.py` is responsible for the training routine.
 Type the following command to read the description of the parameters: